SHARE THIS CONTENT

 Why Might Police Decline To Remove Squatters?

-There are some key reasons why police may not be able or willing to forcibly remove squatters right away:
+There are some key reasons why police may not be able or willing to remove squatters right away forcibly:

 Established Occupancy: If squatters have established residency by living at the property for an extended period, police cannot remove them until the owner completes a formal civil eviction process granting a court order for removal.

-No Proof of Trespassing: If the property manager or owner cannot provide police with proper documentation like a No Trespassing order, lease agreement, or proof of recent vacancy, the police have no authority to treat the squatters as criminal trespassers.
+No Proof of Trespassing: If the property manager or owner cannot provide police with proper documentation such as a No-Trespassing order, lease agreement, or proof of recent vacancy, the police have no authority to treat the squatters as criminal trespassers.

 Risk of Violence: Police can decline to remove squatters if there are concerns that could incite violence or cause harm to officers or the squatters themselves.
 They may advise seeking a civil eviction instead.